 Importantly, these iShares ETFs have a clear proxy voting policy “consistent with the principle that ‘socially responsible’ shareholders are concerned not only with economic returns and sound corporate governance, but also with the ethical behavior of corporations and the social and environmental impact of their actions.”

 When it comes to SRI index funds tracking companies outside North America, the pickings are slim.
 The only ETF that fits the bill is the Pax MSCI EAFE ESG Index ETF (EAPS).
+[Note: This fund has since been closed.]
 The index is designed to mirror the popular MSCI EAFE Index, so the largest country allocations are Japan and the United Kingdom, and the largest sector weights are financials, consumer retailers, and health care.
 From a universe of almost 1,000 stocks, the index screens for the top 150 or so with the highest ESG ratings.
 The ETF’s management fee is 0.55%.

 “Pax World has been in this space for a very long time, and they also perform shareholder engagement, which is why I really like them,” Tim Nash told me in our interview.
 But this ETF very small, with just $30 million in assets.
 Indeed, one potential problem with SRI funds is they’re often slow to attract investors and are vulnerable to closure: Pax World used to offer a North American equity ETF with a socially responsible screen, but that fund was shuttered in March.
 (If a fund closes you don’t lose your money: you’re just forced to liquidate.
 But in a nonregistered account, a forced sale can stick you with capital gains taxes.)